 The SQL Editor has several configurable panels and windows, as described in the screenshot above.

-The Output and History panel is located at
+The Output panel is located at the bottom

 The Action Output panel displays a summary of the communication between the script and the server, and can refer to errors or general information.
 Each message displays the time, action, and server response.
 This output is useful for troubleshooting scripts.